faiyazahmad07/xss_vibes/README.md

 - Added threads feature: You can now specify the threads to send multiple request at the same time!(Details given below)
 - Improved Payloads: The payloads are now more accurate to the target
+- Single URL Scan: Now you can scan single url by using -u flag.

 ### FEATURES